aless1992/iot2tangle.oxinode/mqtt-sender/README.md

 ## 3) Edit the file config.h
 The *config.h* file must be opened and modified, this file is in the directory *'ESP32/http-sender/main'* of the repository.

-This step is very important if you want to make a connection to the gateway.
-Your *WiFi Credentials*, the *address* and *port* that will have the *I2T Streams HTTP Gateway* or *Keepy* running, the *Device Id*, and others configurations.
-The *Id Name Device* you define here must be between the devices you set in on the *Gateway configuration file*.
 ```
 const char* id_name = "ESP32-MQTT";